microsoft/fabricrealtimelab/modules/module07a.md

 ![Workspace](../images/module07/workspacelist.png)

 Click the *DS 1 - Build Model* notebook to open.
-It should appear like the image below:
+The notebook should appear like the image below:

 ![Notebook](../images/module07/defaultnotebook.png)